anoncirrus/anoncirrus.github.io/_posts/2022/10Oct/2022-10-30-devops-pipeline-jenkins-docker-aws.md

 tags: [devops]
 date: 30-10-2022
 ---
-Deploying a live project pushed onto github using webhooks into Jenkins server for CI/CD automation onto a EC2 AWS instance.
+Deployed a live project pushed onto github using webhooks into Jenkins server for CI/CD automation onto a EC2 AWS instance.
+Built docker image for the code too.